Foundation grantmaking focuses on four major program areas.

 Community foundations are non-profit organizations that use local resources to meet local needs.
 For more than three decades, the Mott Foundation has supported developing and strengthening community foundations as local leaders of positive change.
 Today, Mott supports the field domestically and abroad.
 This work is funded through the Foundation’s Civil Society program.

-The Charles Stewart Mott Foundation’s new annual report, Community Foundations: Rooted Locally.
+The Charles Stewart Mott Foundation’s most recent annual report, Community Foundations: Rooted Locally.
 Growing Globally., celebrates the 100th anniversary of the community foundation movement — an American contribution to local philanthropy — as well as the Foundation’s long-standing commitment to the growth and vitality of the field.

 Click to learn more.